edtechhub/kerko-docs.edtechhub.org/README.md

 ## Managing the translations

-The EdTechHubLib application maintains its own translations of Kerko's messages.
+This application maintains its own translations of Kerko's messages.
 These can be updated from a local install of Kerko.
-All of the commands below should be run from Kerko's directory and specify EdTechHubLib's `translations` directory (here indicated by `YOUR_TRANSLATIONS_DIR`).
+All of the commands below should be run from Kerko's directory and specify the application's `translations` directory (here indicated by `YOUR_TRANSLATIONS_DIR`).

 Create a new PO file (for a new locale) based on the POT file.
 Replace